Skip to main content

 Joint Venture Agreement (UK)

-Establish a contractual joint venture between two businesses or individuals in England and Wales with this comprehensive Joint Venture Agreement.
+Establish a contractual joint venture between two businesses or individuals in England and Wales with this detailed Joint Venture Agreement.
 Drafted in accordance with English contract law, the Partnership Act 1890, the Companies Act 2006, and the Competition Act 1998.
 Covers contributions, profit sharing, management, intellectual property ownership, confidentiality, competition compliance, and termination.
 Suitable for project-based ventures, technology partnerships, real estate collaborations, and commercial joint projects.

 Non-Disclosure Agreement (NDA) (UK)